lerwine/isolated-package-feeds/NuGetPuller/README.md

 ### Upstream Service Index URL

-- `UpstreamServiceIndex` - The URL of the upstream NuGet server.
+- `UpstreamServiceIndexUrl` - The URL of the upstream NuGet server.
   - The default value is `https://api.nuget.org/v3/index.json`.
   - This can also be the path to a subdirectory, if you want to use a local folder as the upstream NuGet repository.

-### Local NuGet Repository Path
+### Local NuGet Feed Path

-- `LocalRepository` - The path of local NuGet repository.
+- `LocalFeedPath` - The path of Local NuGet Feed.
-  - The default location of the local NuGet repository is a folder named `LocalSource` in the same subdirectory as the `NuGetPuller` executable.
+  - The default location of the Local NuGet Feed is a folder named `LocalFeed` in the same subdirectory as the `NuGetPuller.CLI` executable.

 ### Global Packages Folder Path